1JonathanGuzman/MyReactWebsite/README.md

 Welcome to the source code for my react website!

-This project was developed using vite, Javascript, React, HTML, and CSS.
+This project was developed using vite, Vue, Javascript, React, HTML, and CSS.

 This is my first attempt at creating a website.
 The developed the source code here by using the following resources:
   - The tools I gained while progressing through the Meta Front-End Developer Professional Certificate program on Coursera